rome-labs/rome-apps/hercules/README.md

 ## Internal structure
 On the higher level, Hercules consists of several main components.
 These are:

-### 1. Solana RPC Connector
-Interacts with Solana RPC

-### 2. Solana Block Loader
+### 2. Solana Block Loader (optional)
-Reads Solana blocks using Solana RPC, filters out Rome-EVM transactions and stores data into Solana Block Storage
+Reads Solana blocks using Solana RPC, filters out Rome-EVM transactions, and stores data into Solana Block Storage.
+This component is optional and MUST be omitted in case if using Solana Block Storage in Relayer mode.
+It is possible also to omit Solana Block Loader if you use Solana blocks tables constantly replicated from another instance of Postgres DB where blocks are available.

 ### 3. Solana Block Storage
-Stores solana blocks and Rome-EVM transactions in a persistent manner.
-Currently, one implementation of Solana Block Storage is available - this implementation uses PostgreSQL DB as a storage backend
+Stores solana blocks persistently.
+There are 2 implementations of Solana Block Storage:
+  - PgStorage - stores all Solana blocks in PostgreSQL DB
+  - Relayer - reads Solana blocks from Relayer RPC API

 ### 4. Rollup Indexer
 Central component providing integration between Solana and Ethereum representation of data.
 Includes logic of retries